Nathan Healy

 Leasing Solar Panels

-In Tulsa, Palmetto offers solar leasing options through all major utility providers: Oklahoma Gas & Electric (OG&E), Public Service Oklahoma (PSO), and Oklahoma Electric Coop (OEC).
-With a solar lease, homeowners pay a fixed monthly amount instead of purchasing the system outright.
+Tulsa homeowners have solar lease options available through major utility providers including Oklahoma Electric Coop (OEC), Oklahoma Gas & Electric (OG&E), and Public Service of Oklahoma (PSO).
+With a solar lease, you pay a fixed monthly amount for your system—typically lower than your current electric bill—without the upfront investment costs.

 Go solar without the investment